howbuildingsfail/hbf-rig/hbflyrics/exvocation.md

 I sneer and I snipe

+a ten mile long vapour trail
-unfinished projects
+of unfinished projects
-in my wake
+lies in my wake
 no need to explain
 no need to explain
+no need to do them
+or revisit at all

+20 summers left

+what money I have makes no interest what interests I have make no money

+the depression
+came back